Pterostylis melagramma: Taxonomy and naming

 Pterostylis melagramma was first formally described in 1998 by David Jones and the description was published in Australian Orchid Research.
 The specific epithet (melagramma) is derived from the Greek words melas, melanos meaning 'dark' or 'black' and gramme, 'line', referring to the dark stripe on the labellum.

 Distribution and habitat

-The black-stripe leafy greenhood is widely distributed and common in higher rainfall areas of Victoria and Tasmania and also occurs in south-eastern South Australia and southern New South Wales.
+Black-stripe leafy greenhood is widely distributed and common in higher rainfall areas of Victoria and Tasmania and also occurs in south-eastern South Australia and southern New South Wales.

 Conservation

 This greenhood is classed as "endangered" in South Australia.